 - Use proper spelling and grammar.
 For example: writing a subject line in all capital letters or all lower case letters, misspelling words, or using multiple exclamation points at the end of your subject line are all things that detract from the legitimacy of your message, and should be avoided.

-- Promote a sense of urgency.
+- If there’s anything time-sensitive, mention it.
+You want to promote a sense of urgency while keeping it clean.
 If your subscribers feel as though they might be missing out on something if they don’t open the message, they’ll be more likely to check it out.
-Examples of these types of subject lines might be, “[Event] registration ending soon!” or “Last day to pre-order [product],” etc.
+Examples of these types of subject lines might be, “[Event] registration ending soon!” or “Last day to pre-order [product].”

 - Personalize the subject line.
 Any custom fields you’ve created in our software can also be typed in to the subject line.
 Using this method, you can reference your subscribers’ specific interests, geographical areas, past purchases, etc, in the subject line, to make it relevant to each individual subscriber.